-Open the Failover Cluster Management tool (Start > Administrative Tools > Failover Cluster Management).

-In the left pane, under Services and Applications, right-click a resource group and then click Move this service or application to another node > Move to node nodeName.
+- 1 Open Administrative Tools > Failover Cluster Management from the Start screen. - 2 In the left pane, under Services and Applications, right-click a resource group and then click Move this service or application to another node > Move to node nodeName.